kineticquant/wireshark-PCAP-Mapper/README.md

 Simply upload a .pcap or .pcapng file, and the utility will handle the rest.
 This makes troubleshooting connections or searching for malicious actors from a packet capture much easier than digging through the packet capture itself.

+### Dependencies
+The libraries used to run the utility are in requirements.txt.
+Install these in your Python virtual environment by running:
++ pip install -r requirements.txt

+### Running the Tool
+Since the tool is built on Streamlit, simply run:
++ streamlit run pcap.py
++ This will launch the web page for it automatically.

+### Protocol Mapping
+The dictionary for protocols corresponding to Wireshark's numerical labels for them is defined in protocols.py.
+If any protocols are added in Wireshark in the future, just add them to the dictionary to be defined.
+The tool won't fail if a protocol isn't defined in the dictionary, but it may display the numerical value from Wireshark for it (ex: 133 is UDPLite in Wireshark).

 ### Preview